 In addition to seeing grades, nomination comments, service/publication information, and Lived Experience statements, there are a few other pieces of information that are attached to your de-identified name:

 - Grade quartile

 - Foundations site

 - Race/ethnicity, as self-identified in admissions application (listed as Caucasian, URiM, Multi-racial with URiM, Non-Caucasian & Non-URiM, or No response)

-*Elected student names are read aloud to the chapter, but at no point are names linked to the information above.
+*Elected student names are read aloud to the chapter, but at no point are names linked to the information listed above.

 National AOA Programs for medical students

 Alpha Omega Alpha annually conducts a survey in partnership with the III office to characterize current students’ research experiences.
 Responses from this questionnaire help connect future students to new mentors, grants/scholarships, and publication opportunities.
 In particular, AOA is interested in hearing from individuals involved in ongoing community/QI work, those who have found outside funding sources, and those who have attended academic conferences other than WSMRF.